 Forget the “rule of thumb for life insurance” method.
 That is a dated concept that doesn’t work.

-How much life insurance does Dave Ramsey recommend?
+How much does financial talk show host Dave Ramsey recommend?
 Dave’s website shows that he typically recommends 10x income.

 While general guidelines give you a starting point, don’t accept a blanket recommendation for coverage amounts.